 Q: What is eIV?
 Does it affect my credit score?
 READ MORE

-A: Created by Equifax, and used by Canada's largest financial institutions, electronic ID Verification (eIV) is the industry standard in confirming identity online.
-Your Equifax credit file is used to confirm your identity.
-Part of this process includes six questions relating to your personal credit history.
-This process has no affect on your credit score.
-For more information on Equifax visit www.equifax.ca
+A: Used by Canada's largest financial institutions, electronic ID Verification (eIV) is the industry standard in confirming identity online.
+Your credit file is used to confirm your identity.
+Part of this process includes questions relating to your personal credit history.
+This process has no effect on your credit score.

 Q: What is BackCheck's typical turnaround time for Criminal Record Checks?
 READ MORE